google-marketing-solutions/vigenair/README.md

 * First, background music and voice-over (if available) are separated via the [spleeter](https://github.com/deezer/spleeter) library, and the voice-over is transcribed.
 * Transcription is done via the [faster-whisper](https://github.com/SYSTRAN/faster-whisper) library and the output is stored in an `input.vtt` file, along with a `language.txt` file containing the video's primary language, in the same folder as the input video.
 * Video analysis is done via the Cloud [Video Intelligence API](https://cloud.google.com/video-intelligence), where visual shots, detected objects - with tracking, labels, people and faces, and recognised logos and any on-screen text within the input video are extracted.
 The output is stored in an `analysis.json` file in the same folder as the input video.
 * Finally, *coherent* audio/video segments are created using the transcription and video intelligence outputs and then cut into individual video files and stored on GCS in an `av_segments_cuts` subfolder under the root video folder.
-These cuts are then annotated via multimodal models on Vertex AI, which provide a description and a set of associated keywords / topics per segment.
+These cuts are then annotated via Gemini, which provides a description and a set of associated keywords / topics per segment.
 The fully annotated segments (including all information from the Video Intelligence API) are then compiled into a `data.json` file that is stored in the same folder as the input video.

 #### 3. Object Tracking and Smart Framing